long-nguyen12/infrared-object-detection-pytorch/README.md

-# Enhancing Infrared Small Object Detection
+# Enhancing Infrared Small Target Detection: A Multi-Scale Feature Integration Approach with an Optimized Combined Loss Function

 This repository contains the official Pytorch implementation of training & evaluation code.